maiziezhoulab/VolcanoSV/README.md

   --prefix PREFIX, -px PREFIX

 ```
 The input directory should be the output directory of volcanoSV-asm.
-This code is compatible with either single chromosome mode or wgs mode: when the argument "chrnum" is provided, it will execute in single chromosome mode, otherwise it will assume the input_dir contains chr1-chr22 contigs and execute in wgs mode.
-Please note that, `prefix` should keep consistent with what is set in volcanosv-asm.
+This code is compatible with either single chromosome mode or wgs mode: when the argument "chrnum" is provided, it will execute in single chromosome mode, otherwise, it will assume the input_dir contains chr1-chr22 contigs and execute in wgs mode.
+Please note that `prefix` should remain consistent with what is set in volcanosv-asm.
 After running the above code, you will have output VCF in `<ouput_folder>/volcanosv_large_indel.vcf`.

-For example, if you want to reproduce the large indel VCF file for Hifi_L2 data, you can use the following command:
+For example, if you want to reproduce the VCF file for large indels on Hifi_L2 data, you can use the following command:
 ```
 python3 ${path_to_volcanosv}/bin/VolcanoSV-vc/Large_INDEL/volcanosv-vc-large-indel.py \
 -i volcanosv_asm_output/ \